 Tour of the Sacraed Cenote

-Chichen Itza translates into the ‘mouth of the well,’ and that’s what a cenote is, a natural well, but this well was used for human sacrifice and offerings of treasure!
+Chichen Itza translates into the ‘mouth of the well,’ and that’s what a cenote is – a natural well.
+This well, however, was used for human sacrifice and offerings of treasure!

 As you can see, there is a lot to see at this incredible archaeological site.
-It’s no wonder the site is also one of the Seven Wonders of the World, and it should definitely be on your list of incredible places to visit.
+It’s no wonder the site is also one of the Seven Wonders of the World, and it should be on your list of great places to visit.

-You’ll be able to enjoy touring the site on your terms at the time of your choosing.
+You’ll be able to enjoy the Chichen Itza tour on your terms at the time of your choosing.
 It’s the only way to see Kukulcán slither!